Visit the wonderful Naval Museum in Chania

 Visit the ancient site of Aptera

 Here you can visit the remains of a very important city dating back to the 5th century BC.
-It really is a lovely walk, and with there being no admission charge, a great cheap day out!
+It really is a lovely walk with magnificent panoramic views.

 Go have a look at Souda